hiprivsid/hiprivsid/README.md

 Samsung Galaxy Note 8 Exynos 6/64 (Greatlte) - Main

-Samsung Galaxy A70 6/128 (A70q) - Dead motherboard (or pmic only), no fod scanner
+Samsung Galaxy A70 6/128 (A70q) - Dead motherboard (or pmic only), no fod scanner and no battery

 HTC HD2 Global 512MB/512MB (Leo) - Dead screen and buttons works particly